LIFE IN BALANCE

 The goal of therapy is to help clients gain self-awareness, understand their true needs, explore their potential for growth, and find the best path forward.

-I am a psychologist and certified psychotherapist with a BA in Psychology from York University (Toronto) and an MSc in Positive Psychotherapy from the University of Central Lancashire (England).
-I also hold an advanced certificate in Ecotherapy from the Pacifica Graduate Institute (Santa Barbara).
+My Positive Therapy (MPT) was founded by Katie Grigoratou, a licensed psychologist and certified integrative psychotherapist with a BA in Psychology from York University and an MSc in Positive Psychotherapy from the University of Central Lancashire.
+She also holds an advanced certificate in Ecotherapy from the Pacifica Graduate Institute.

 Member of: